 Like it or not, a tennis court is often a desirable asset when people buy a property, so why not just keep and let others play on it.
 You could consider renting out the tennis court for people to play on each week.
 They have some fun and exercise and you get a few dollars in your pocket.

-Finally if you are lucky enough to have access to a tennis court, but it’s in a poor condition, why not just resurface it and use it for what God intended..
+Finally, if you are lucky enough to have access to a tennis court, but it’s in a poor condition, why not just resurface it and get the most out of the court again.

 What games can you play on a tennis court?

 A tennis court is not just for tennis.
 With a bit of imagination, you can use it for many other sports and games.
 If you decide to keep the tennis court, and providing it’s still in a reasonable condition for running on, here are a few ideas: